emiljapelt/CriSP/merging/benchmarking_tools/README.md

 ## Generate object dumps

 Run `node create_obj_dumps.js /path/to/executables` for example `node create_obj_dumps.js ../executables/out_laptop`.
 This will put the object dumps in an obj-folder in the given directory.

+## Determining x86-64 version

+Run `./x86-test.sh`.
+This script will determine the version based on the availability of certain cpu-features.
+[Credit to author](https://unix.stackexchange.com/a/631226).